Gr3nvaltBlack/Portfolio/FRONT_END/README.md

 - authService.ts → Manages everything related to authentication.
 Essential for managing sessions and tokens.
 - postService.ts → Manages feed posts.
 Used to manipulate the main content of your social network.
 - userService.ts → Manages users.
 To access profiles and edit information.
+- commentService.ts → For calls related to comments
+- recipeService.ts → For revenue-related calls

 V.
 **hooks/**</br>